-Most of the observing time on ESO telescopes will be allocated to Normal Programmes in Period 103.
-Available instruments are listed in Table 1.
-Proposers must use the standard IAT_EX template (Sect.
+Most of the observing time on ESO telescopes will be allocated to Normal Programmes in Period 102.
+Proposers must use the standard LATEX template (Sect.
 2.2).
 The scientific case of the programme may take up to two pages including attachments (figures or tables).
 The scientific description contains two sections: